Table of Contents

-- As adults, we are able to understand the downsides of technology and know where to draw the line, but it can be more difficult to manage with children
+- As adults, we can understand the downsides of technology and know where to draw the line, but it can be more difficult to manage with children

-- Excessive screentime has been shown to be linked to obesity, irregular sleep, emotional/social problems, and EMF exposure can play a role in their development
+- Excessive screentime is linked to obesity, irregular sleep, and emotional/social problems, and EMF exposure can play a role in their development

-But why exactly is excessive screen-time bad for children?
+But why exactly is excessive screen time bad for children?
 There is a host of research exploring the different impacts of prolonged technology usage.
-First off, using technology for long periods of time can have a negative impact on a child’s sleep quality and quantity.
+First off, using technology for long periods can hurt a child’s sleep quality and quantity.
 This is due to the EMF (Electro Magnetic Field) radiation emitted by your devices that have a huge impact on your hormone production.
-This irregular sleep schedule due to prolonged screen has also been linked to an increased risk of obesity – which can actually affect self-esteem and perception, potentially leading to further isolation and screen-time.
-Also, this heightened exposure to blue light from the devices can affect many infants and adolescents since they are still in the development stage, and maybe highly susceptible to such unfiltered light.
+This irregular sleep schedule due to prolonged screen has also been linked to an increased risk of obesity – which can affect self-esteem and perception, potentially leading to further isolation and screen time.
+Also, this heightened exposure to blue light from the devices can affect many infants and adolescents since they are still in the development stage, and may be highly susceptible to such unfiltered light.
 Furthermore, researchers have seen effects on a child’s ability to interact with peers and be empathetic due to their lack of social skills.
 A study even found a link between increased screen time and the thinning of the brain’s cortex – which impairs their academic performance, attention, and ability to think creatively/outside the box.

 Read here on why proximity could be playing a role.
 Thinking of traveling soon? read this blog to understand ways that transport could be damaging, and here to learn about how the outdoors can be damaging in terms of radiation exposure.

 Practical Strategies for Managing Your Child’s Screen Time